warpstreamlabs/bento/website/docs/components/outputs/elasticsearch.md

 ### `sniff`

-Prompts Benthos to sniff for brokers to connect to when establishing a connection.
+Prompts Bento to sniff for brokers to connect to when establishing a connection.

 Type: `bool`